New Jersey Cerebral Palsy Lawyers

 What Type of Cerebral Palsy was Your Child Diagnosed With?

-There are three main types of cerebral palsy: spastic, ataxic, and athetoid.
+There are four main types of cerebral palsy: spastic, ataxic, athetoid, and mixed.
 Each of the primary forms of cerebral palsy are explained in greater detail below.

 Spastic cerebral palsy is the most common form of CP, afflicting around 80% of all children diagnosed with CP.
 Spastic CP involves stiff muscles, limited mobility, and jerky movements.
 Individuals with spastic cerebral palsy often need to walk on their tiptoes and may struggle to fully extend their muscles and joints.
 Subtypes of spastic cerebral palsy include spastic diplegia (affecting the legs), spastic hemiplegia (affecting one side of the body), and spastic quadriplegia (affecting the face, chest, abdomen, arms, and legs).